 Trial symbols

-Explore the latest list of instruments available for trial testing on our Exchanges page, covering FX, crypto, and other markets:
+Explore the latest list of instruments available for trial testing on our Exchanges page, covering FX, crypto, and other markets:ย Visit the Exchanges page.

 Select your preferred market to view the available symbol(s) for testing endpoints.
 Note that WebSocket functionality is limited to symbols from markets supported in real-time or delayed latency.